-1 All children must apply for admission to the school, including children at an Early Years setting.
+1 All children must apply for admission to the school.
+This includes children at any Early Years setting.

-2 The receiving school is responsible for naming 'linked' or 'feeder' schools in its own admissions policy.
+2 A receiving school names 'feeder' schools in its own admissions policy.
 This can change from one year to the next.

-3 Plymouth City Council will provide free school transport for Plymouth-resident children where the school is further than a walking distance of 2 miles.
-See Plymouth's Education Transport Policy for full details or eligibility to school transport.
+3 The LA will provide free transport for eligible Plymouth-resident children where the primary or infant school is further than a walking distance of 2 miles.
+See Plymouth's Education Transport Policy for full details of eligibility.